SME Limited: Series V

 The Series V arm launched in 1986, was developed as a medium mass arm more suited to emerging moving-coil cartridges with lower compliance than previously available moving magnet cartridges.
 The removable headshell was eliminated, and the horizontal knife bearing was replaced with ball bearings (grade ABEC 7), both in order to provide a more rigid structure for the cartridge.

 Series IV

-The Series IV arm launched in 1987 was a variation of the Series V for a cheaper price point.
-It was mechanically and electrically identical to the Series V with the exception of using lower grade (ABEC 7) bearings than the Series V and due to the omission of the damping trough used in the Series V.
+The Series IV arm launched in 1987 was a cheaper variation of the Series V. It was mechanically and electrically identical to the Series V with the exception of using lower grade (ABEC 7) bearings than the Series V and due to the omission of the damping trough used in the Series V.

 Series 300

-The Series 300 arm launched in 1988 was a lower specification arm based on the same design concept as the Series V and IV arms.
+The Series 300< arm launched in 1988 was a lower specification arm based on the same design concept as the Series V and IV arms.
 It still used a magnesium alloy arm, but had a removable headshell.
 It came in three models 309, 310 and 312 with lengths of 9, 10 and 12 inches respectively.